AdobeDocs/learning-manager.en/help/migrated/administrators/feature-summary/social-learning-configurations-as-an-admin.md

 To enable and configure the Social Learning feature, do the following:

 1. Click **Social Learning** from the left navigation panel.
-You are redirected to the activity page.&nbsp;
+You are redirected to the activity page.
 1. Enable **Social Learning** feature using the** Enable** button in the Activity page if you are turning it on for the first time.
-Otherwise it can be enabled from the **Settings** page.&nbsp;
+Otherwise it can be enabled from the **Settings** page.

    A pop-up dialog box appears like the screenshot below.

    ![](assets/artboard-20-2x.png) ![](assets/enable-social-learningforthefirsttime.png) ![](assets/enable-social-learningfeatureinsettings.png) ![](assets/enable-social-learningdialog.png)

-1. The admin can configure&nbsp; settings for Social Learning.
-Settings include types of Content Curations like **Manual-Only Curation** and **No Curation.&nbsp;**Scope settings can be set to different scope like the user type (internal/external) or any other active fields present in the account.
+1. The admin can configure  settings for Social Learning.
+Settings include types of Content Curations like **Manual-Only Curation** and **No Curation. **Scope settings can be set to different scope like the user type (internal/external) or any other active fields present in the account.
 Admin can set the URL path from where learners can download the Adobe Learning Manager desktop application.

 # Content curation {#contentcuration}

 Since Social Learning is an informal learning, its functionality is similar to other social media platforms.
-People often find social media distracting because&nbsp; they frequently consume irrelevant content which affects their productivity.
+People often find social media distracting because  they frequently consume irrelevant content which affects their productivity.
 This thought can be catered by content moderation and curation.

-**Manual-Only Curation&nbsp;**and **No Curation **are two curation options that can be selected by the admin.
+**Manual-Only Curation **and **No Curation **are two curation options that can be selected by the admin.

-**Auto-assisted Manual Curation:&nbsp;**Learning Manager has an artificial intelligence-based auto curation engine that can intelligently find out the essence of the content of any format that can later be served to the desired learners.
+**Auto-assisted Manual Curation:** Learning Manager has an artificial intelligence-based auto curation engine that can intelligently find out the essence of the content of any format that can later be served to the desired learners.
 It can also approve or reject a content from being posted based on its given confidence score.

 For example, Adarsh is a learner and he found a blog interesting, so he posts it on Adobe Learning Manager’s Social Learning platform.
 The post is then fed to the AI-powered Content Curation Engine which predicts the skills present in the content and compares those skills with the associated board skills.
-If any of the skills match, then the content is posted otherwise it is sent for manual-only curation.&nbsp;
+If any of the skills match, then the content is posted otherwise it is sent for manual-only curation.

-The minimum confidence score required for posting is 50%.&nbsp;
+The minimum confidence score required for posting is 50%.

-**Manual-Only Curation:**&nbsp;To check the authenticity of the content before it goes live, Administrator can enable Manual-Only Curation setting.
+**Manual-Only Curation:** To check the authenticity of the content before it goes live, Administrator can enable Manual-Only Curation setting.
 Once Manual-Only curation setting is enabled, it goes to the Top SMEs (Maximum 3) for curation.
-Based on the average response,&nbsp; the post is approved/rejected accordingly.
+Based on the average response,  the post is approved/rejected accordingly.
 If the response is greater than equal to 50 percent, the post goes live else rejected.
 For more information on SMEs, [click here](social-learning-configurations-as-an-admin.md#SubjectMatterExpertsSMEs).

 ## Auto-curation of content {#autocuration}